for-giobbe/phy/Building a Tree in a ML Framework.md

 Regarding the number of trees which can possibly describe the relationships between a given number of terminal nodes (_e.g._ species), I'll just say that is a number which goes up quite quickly.
 This even more true for trees with a root, as for each unrooted there are 2N-3 times as many rooted trees.
-The possibility of multifurcating trees can
+Here are some numbers:

 | Leaves        | Unrooted trees           | Rooted trees  |
 | ------------- |:------------------------:| -------------:|